-- The Parent Services department acts as an excellent resource for all FSDB parents.
-This department provides resources for Lending Libraries house in individual schools, when requested. - The Parent Liaison facilitates a series of educational opportunities for parents and caregivers through Parent University.
-This program offers classes and workshops to parents and families throughout the year to learn, increase knowledge of techniques and promote student achievement.
-Classes target needs specific to parents of students who are blind/visually impaired or deaf/hard of hearing. - Parents are encouraged to participate as informed partners with schools to support programs in effort to encourage lifelong learning and improve student academic achievement.
-Parent University is funded by the Individuals with Disabilities Education Act (IDEA) grant. - The Parent Liaison acts as a travel agent and completes required paperwork to provide travel reimbursements for parents who attend approved campus training, classes, Title I meetings and other capacity-building events within the state of Florida.
+- The Parent Services Department acts as an excellent resource center for all FSDB parents.
+This department provides resources for Lending Libraries housed in individual schools. - The Parent Liaison facilitates a series of educational opportunities for parents and caregivers through Parent University.
+This program offers classes and workshops to parents and families throughout the year aimed to increase knowledge of techniques and promote student achievement.
+Classes target needs specific to parents of students who are blind/visually impaired or deaf/hard of hearing. - Parents/legal guardians are encouraged to participate as informed partners to support programs in effort to encourage lifelong learning and improve student academic achievement.
+Expenses associated with Parent University are funded by the Individuals with Disabilities Education Act (IDEA) grant. - The Parent Liaison acts as travel agent and completes required paperwork to provide travel reimbursements for parents who attend approved campus training, classes, Title I meetings, and other capacity-building events within the state of Florida.
 FSDB families receive travel reimbursements in accordance with FSDB policies and Florida Statutes section 112.61.
-This program opens opportunities for families to attend capacity-building meetings and events and is one of the most valued means of support for parent involvement activities in the Title I budget.
-For more information or to request travel reimbursement please contact the Parent Services Department at (904) 827-2988.
+This program opens opportunities for families to attend capacity building meetings and events and is one of the most valued means of support for parent involvement activities in the Title I budget.
+For more information or to request travel reimbursement please contact the Parent Services Department at 800-344-3732.